Single Round-trip Hierarchical ORAM via Succinct Indices: Performance and Security

 \subsection{Optimizations}

 We begin with a modification to the hierarchical ORAM template (see Section \ref{subsec:hierarchical}).
-As our client side structures, \historical and a buffer to perform oblivious shuffle, occupy $\mathcal{O}(n + \sqrt{n}B)$ bits of memory, we can afford to store the smaller levels at the client.
+As the oblivious shuffle requires $\mathcal{O}(\sqrt{n}B)$ bits of memory, we can afford to store a collection of the smaller levels at the client {(a common optimization found in \partition and \ringoram)}.
 To stay within the memory bound, we trim the server side structure and store levels $1$ to $L/2$ at the client.
-This reduces the offline bandwidth by a half.
+This reduces the \access bandwidth by a half.

-To reduce the online bandwidth, we use a XOR trick, introduced by Dautrich \etal \cite{dautrich2014burst}, to reduce the size of the batch of requested blocks sent to the client by the server.
-This optimization requires server-side computation.
-The server's output from the \access request is a collection of encrypted dummies plus the encrypted target block.
-Therefore, the server can XOR the ciphertexts together to produce a \textit{single} block to send to the client.
-The client can unpack the retrieved element by assembling the corresponding collection of encrypted dummies and apply one XOR against the returned block.
-Formally, let $B_i$ denote the block the server retrieved from level $i$ and $l^{\prime}$ denote the level that contains the accessed block.
-If the server returns the compressed batch $B_S = B_1 \oplus \cdots \oplus B_L$ (ingoring for simplicity the fact that some levels might be empty), the client can decode $B_{l^{\prime}}$ by first constructing